EL-HOUSS-BRAHIM/Budgetify/README.md

 ## Technologies Used

-Expense Tracker is powered by the following technologies:
+Budgetify is powered by the following technologies:

 - **Backend**: Python Flask, SQLAlchemy
 - **Frontend**: ReactJS, JavaScript, HTML, CSS
-- **Database**: SQLite (for development), PostgreSQL (for production)
+- **Database**: SQLite (for development), MySQL Cluster (for production)
-- **Deployment**: Heroku
+- **Deployment**: Degitalociane

 ## Installation

-To run Expense Tracker locally on your machine, follow these steps:
+To run Budgetify locally on your machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/EL-HOUSS-BRAHIM/Budgetify.git`
 2. Navigate to the project directory: `cd Budgetify`
 3. Install dependencies for the frontend and backend:
    - Frontend: `cd frontend && npm install`
-   - Backend: `pip install -r requirements.txt`
+   - Backend: `pip install -r requirements.txt` (use venv for better production environment)
 4. Set up the database:
-   - Run migrations: `flask db upgrade`
+   - Run migrations: `flask db upgrade`(run config script to save your secret key's and create .env file)
-5. Start the backend server: `flask run`
+5. Start the backend server: `flask run`(in production you can use gunicorn and nginx)
-6. Start the frontend server: `npm start`
+6. Start the frontend server: `npm start`(use nginx and socket on linux for production)

 That's it!
-You can now access Expense Tracker in your web browser at `http://localhost:3000`.
+You can now access Budgetify in your web browser at `http://localhost:3000` or at your public IP address.

 ## Usage